fubar2/flaskdashboard/README.md

 reservoir of the hempy pot will be full.
 This suggests that one possible approach for estimating growth in each series *as the slope between successive maximum mass values after regular watering*.

 * Defoliation.
-Leaves are picked and removed from the biomass.
+Plants are regularly defoliated so leaves are removed from the plant biomass periodically.
 Senescent and damaged leaves are always removed.
-Routine defoliation is practised to shape and control the plants.
+Routine defoliation is practised to shape and control the plants growth to suit the limited space available.
 A moderate defoliation will remove about 10g of fresh biomass from one plant in one session.
 The effect was easy to see in the first test days as a decrease from one maximum to the next.
 Since this defoliation is a normal part of plant management, one way of avoiding bias will be to test each pair of maxima from each series for downward discontinuities at some arbitrary (eg 10g) threshold.
 These signify that a scale change after defoliation has occurred.
 If we use these discontinuities to divide the series maxima into groups of steadily increasing maxima, each used to estimate a growth slope.
 Between discontinuities of loss of biomass,